 Solving the ‘Sumerian Problem’

-This explanation for the “Sumerian Problem” is, unsurprisingly, dismissed by scholars.
-Yet the biblical account provides an unambiguous answer—and one that matches remarkably with the most ancient texts of Sumer, as well as the above-described Assyrian account.
+The biblical explanation for the “Sumerian Problem” is, unsurprisingly, dismissed by scholars.
+Yet the biblical “tower of Babel” account provides an unambiguous answer—and one that matches remarkably with the most ancient texts of Sumer, as well as the above-described Assyrian account.

-And these are not odd, stand-alone accounts.
-Mention was made above of the “cultural universal” Flood accounts—hundreds of societies around the world, all with their own early ethnic versions of a “great Flood.”
+Even more dramatically, these are not odd, stand-alone accounts.
+Mention has been made above of the “cultural universal” Flood accounts—hundreds of societies around the world, all with their own early ethnic versions of a “great Flood.”
 The same can also be said for a “tower of Babel”/”confusion of languages” event.
-Why do numerous ethnic cultures around the world—from Korea to Mexico to Kenya to Guatemala to Greece to Alaska (to name a few)—all have similar, early parallel accounts of this type of event?
+Why do numerous ethnic cultures around the world—from Korea to Mexico to Kenya to Guatemala to Greece to Alaska (to name a handful)—all have similar, early parallel accounts of this type of event?
 Why do, likewise, so many ancient early cultures describe the same—the Sumerians, Assyrians, Chaldeans, Syro-Phoenicians, Hebrews?
 Where did such a “universal” tradition come from?
 (You can read more about this subject in our article “The Tower of Babel: Just a Bible Story?”)
 And why are there so many dozens of language isolates, spoken by hundreds of millions of people around the world today?

 The Bible provides an answer to this “problem.”
 This was a core event in humanity’s shared history that occurred in our “first civilization”—the Sumerian civilization—before the world’s populations were dispersed “abroad upon the face of all the earth,” taking their own versions of this shared event with them, in their own separate languages.

 As for the secular scholars?
-In dismissing the biblical account—and likewise the Assyrian, Babylonian and Sumerian accounts—they are stuck with an unsolvable Sumerian Problem.
+In dismissing the biblical account—and likewise the Assyrian, Babylonian, Sumerian and other accounts—they are stuck with an unsolvable Sumerian Problem.